Every planar graph with the Liouville property is amenable: Degree-weighted energy

-In this construction, we rely on the fact that the 2-dimensional grid $\Zbb^2$ has a subdivision $T$ of the infinite binary tree $T_2$ such that edges at level $n$ are subdivided at most $2^n$-times.
+In this construction, we rely on the fact that the 2-dimensional grid $\Zbb^2$ contains a subdivision $T$ of the infinite binary tree $T_2$ such that edges at level $n$ are subdivided at most $2^n$-times.
 It is straightforward to construct this subdivision $T$ recursively and we leave the details to the reader.
-We obtain $G$ from $\Zbb^2$ by contracting for each edge $e$ of $T_2$ all but one of its subdivision edges.
+We obtain $G$ from $\Zbb^2$ by contracting for each edge $e$ of $T$ all but one of its subdivision edges.

-As the branch set of each vertex of $G$ is finite, $G$ and its dual are 1-ended.
-Moreover, the dual of $G$ is obtained from $\Zbb^2$ by deleting edges.
+By construction, both $G$ and its dual $G^*$ are 1-ended.
+Moreover, $G^*$ is obtained from $\Zbb^2$ by deleting edges (again, we are using the fact that deleting an edge in a plane graph corresponds to contracting the same edge in the dual, and vice-versa \cite{Oxley2}).
 Thus by \autoref{flow_flow_char}, $G\in \Ocal_{HD}$.

-Next we construct $f$.
-The subtree $S$ of $G$ consisting of those edges of $T$ that are not contracted is isomorphic to $T_2$.
-Let $f$ be the flow on $T_2$ which assigns edges at level $n$ the value $2^{-n}$.
-Thus $f$ induces a flow on $G$ with support $S$.
+Next, we construct $f$.
+Let $S$ be the subtree of $G$ consisting of those edges of $T$ that are not contracted.
+By construction, the tree $S$ is isomorphic to $T_2$.
+Let $f$ be the flow from the root of the binary tree $T_2$ which assigns edges at level $n$ the value $2^{-n}$.
+Thus $f$ is a flow on $G$ with support $S$.